Why Cold Email Stopped Working in 2026

 Sources: Belkins 2025 Study, Martal Group Research, Smartlead Industry Report

 Open rates tell a similar story.
 While some studies report 40-44% open rates, these numbers are increasingly unreliable due to privacy features like Apple's Mail Privacy Protection, which pre-loads emails and inflates open metrics.
-The real engagement—replies and conversions—has cratered.
+Real engagement - replies and conversions - has cratered.

 Here's what's particularly telling: software industry response rates dropped below 1%, while even the best-performing sector (legal services) maxes out at 10%.
-C-level executives respond 23% more often than non-C-suite, but that still means a 6.4% rate versus 5.2%—both terrible compared to warm outreach benchmarks of 15-25%.
+C-level executives respond 23% more often than non-C-suite, but that still means a 6.4% rate versus 5.2% - both terrible compared to Earned Outbound benchmarks of 15-25%.

 1. Email Providers Got Smarter (And Stricter)